-Company- Company-Wide Metrics Unit Metrics RTX Earnings RTX FCF Business Unit Earnings Business Unit FCF How are AIP financial metrics defined?
+Company- Wide Metrics Business Unit Metrics RTX Earnings RTX FCF Business Unit Earnings Business Unit FCF How are AIP financial metrics defined?
 We start with a GAAP measure: RTX's net income attributable to common shareowners.
 We start by subtracting one GAAP measure from another: RTX's consolidated net cash flow from operating activities, less RTX's capital expenditures.
 We start with a GAAP measure: business unit operating income.
-We start with an internal measure based on business unit net cash flow from operating activities, less capital expenditures. tax laws and accounting rules, restruct o our operating performance.
-These may i and divestitures (including acquisition acco Why did the Committee choose these metrics?
+We start with an internal measure based on business unit net cash flow from operating activities, less capital expenditures. given year, changes in tax laws and rtain items and external events unrelat accounting rules, restructuring costs, th ficant and/or nonrecurring items.
+See A he impact of acquisitions and dive stitures (including acquisition Why did the Committee choose these metrics?
 The Committee believes adjusted net income is relevant because it measures the immediate impact of operating decisions on RTX's overall performance, and includes the impact of items such as tax, interest and foreign exchange fluctuations, which are managed at the Corporate level.
 The Committee believes that FCF performance is a relevant measure of our ability to generate cash to fund our operations and key business investments and to return capital to our shareowners.
 The Committee believes that operating income, exclusive of tax, interest and foreign exchange exposure, should be the focus of our business units.
 The Committee believes that FCF performance is a relevant measure of the business units' ability to generate cash to fund their operations and key business investments.

-As reported in our 2023 Annual Report on Form 10-K.
+\ As reported in our 2023 Annual Report on Form 10-K.